Find out how unleashing the power of sesame seeds can do to transform your heart health, prevent osteoporosis and cancer and more…

 Seed Storage

-To prevent rancidity, tahini should be refrigerated on opening.
+You should refrigerate tahini upon opening to prevent rancidity.
 Refrigeration also helps extend the shelf life of sesame oil.
-The seeds are best stored in an airtight container and kept in a cool, dark place.
-Unhulled seeds have longer shelf life.
+Store the seeds in an airtight container and keep them in a cool, dark place.
+Unhulled seeds last longer.

-When purchasing hulled sesame seeds, look for “mechanically hulled” to avoid bleaches and toxic solvents being used in the de-hulling process.
+When purchasing hulled sesame seeds, look for “mechanically hulled” to avoid processors using bleaches and toxic solvents in the de-hulling process.

 Medical Take on Sesame